 By comparing our results to national trends we can tell if things are improving or target action in areas that are following national trends of decline.

-Adopted in 2008, our Biodiversity Strategy identifies over 180 actions we take to implement our biodiversity responsibilities in the region.
+First adopted in 2008 and updated after a review in 2017, our Biodiversity Strategy identifies over 180 actions we take to implement our biodiversity responsibilities in the region.

 Non-statutory, the Strategy outlines four key priorities for biodiversity in the region.
 These are: